 11. Yoga Mat

 We all want to encourage our teens to develop healthy habits and working out in their dorm rooms, apartments, or at home may be the safest way right now.
 Could they use a new yoga mat for exercising?
 Available in even colors, including pink!

 For anyone who loves teas, this gorgeous assortment of Tea Forte teas would make a beautiful Valentine’s Day gift.
 Includes 10 fruit, herb, and flower teas.

 This reminds us of the silly putty of our childhood….the improbable stretchy “liquid glass” will serve them well now as both a toy and stress reducer.

 For something COMPLETELY different, your budding electrical engineer can build this blinking heart.

 We love Tervis Tumblers and their very extensive collegiate collection.
 Unbreakable and perfect for dorm room use.
-If your teen has a favorite college basketball team that might have a spot in March Madness, think about getting a Tervis to show support.
+If you are a Georgia fan, celebrate their national championship.
+Otherwise, if your teen has a favorite college basketball team that might have a spot in March Madness, think about getting a Tervis to show support.

 Some days and some Valentine’s Days are just meh.

-College kids can always use a little extra $$$.
+College students can always use a little extra $$$.
 Think about packing a few bills into an empty candy box.
 Bad news, no chocolates.
 Good news, $$$.